 These Muffins with Lemon and Poppy Seeds are super easy and quick to make.
 30 minutes is all you need before you can enjoy these sweet treats!

-And they will be perfect for any time of the day!
+And just like my Orange Poppy Seed Muffins, they will be perfect for any time of the day!

 Lemon Muffins with Poppy Seeds Ingredients